How to make tender, juicy pork skewers on the grill, the griddle or in the oven.

 - Mix together: 1 cup ketchup, 1/2 cup soy sauce, 1/2 cup lime soda, juice of 1 lemon, 1/4 cup vegetable oil, 1 tbsp sriracha sauce, 1 tbsp brown sugar, 1 tsp onion powder, 1 tsp garlic powder, 1/2 tsp each salt and pepper.

 - Vietnamese Pork Skewers.
-Use the Vietnamese marinade from this list and skewers pork cubes only.
+Use the Vietnamese marinade with fish sauce from this list and skewers pork cubes only.

 - Souvlaki Pork Skewers.
 For these Greek style pork kebabs the marinade is all about the oregano, the most Greek herb of them all.